 What if I don’t have a reusable cup with me?

-You can use our refundable loan scheme to borrow one or reusable cups will be available to buy outright too.
+You can use our refundable loan scheme to borrow one or you can buy one.

 What cups can I buy?
 How much?

-Ecoffee cups will be available to buy (or loan) for the following prices:
+Ecoffee Cups are available to buy for the following prices:

 • Small – £4.25